kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ### Option: Starting a real Uqbar node

-Alternatively, start a real Uqbar node.
+Alternatively, development sometimes calls for a real node, which has access to the actual Uqbar network and its providers, such as integrated LLMs.

-Instructions can be found [here](https://github.com/uqbar-dao/uqbar?tab=readme-ov-file#boot).
+To develop on a real Uqbar node, connect to the network and follow the instructions to [setup an Uqbar node](https://github.com/uqbar-dao/uqbar?tab=readme-ov-file#setup).

 ### Starting the package

-To load in the `my_chat_app` package and start it, use the `uqdev start-package` tool.
+Time to load and initiate the `my_chat_app` package.
+For this, you will use the `uqdev start-package` tool.
-The `uqdev start-package` tool takes an optional directory containing the package (or tries the current working directory, as in [`uqdev build`, above](#building-the-package)) and a required url: the node to start the package on.
+Like [uqdev build](#building-the-package), the `uqdev start-package` tool receives an optional directory containing the package or, if no directory is received, tries the current working directory.
+It also requires a url: the address of the node on which to initiate the package.
 The node's url follows a `-u` or `--url` flag.

-If not in the directory, use:
+If (TODO: WHAT?) not in the directory, use:

 ```bash
 uqdev start-package my_chat_app -u http://localhost:8080